 You can find out more about common hoaxes and scams on our dedicated fraud and scams page.

-Create strong passwords that are hard to guess and use a mix of special characters, numbers and capitals where possible.
+Strong passwords are hard to guess and use a mix of special characters, numbers and capitals where possible.
 Make sure to use different usernames and passwords for different services, and don't tell anyone what they are.

-If you think your password may have been compromised, you should reset your password as soon as possible by calling us on 13 11 82 or visiting any branch.
-For security reasons our Contact Centre will do an identity check before releasing your new password.
+If you think your password may have been compromised, you should reset your password as soon as possible.
+Our Keep your banking safe guide outlines how you can do this via the App or Online Banking.
+If you still require assistance, call us on 13 11 82 or visiting any branch.
+For security reasons we will do an identity check before releasing your new password.

 Install anti-virus software